andresebr/kumodd/README.md

 specifies a column containing a list of the document owner email addresses, with a fixed width of 20 characters on standard output.

-Select column titles under the cvs_title key.
+Select column titles under the csv_title key.
 Each item translates a [jsonpath metadata item](https://github.com/h2non/jsonpath-ng) to a column title.
 Names containing spaces or delimiters must be quoted.